12 best email newsletter software in 2026

 Free Newsletter Builder is a part of Marketing Hub, and HubSpot offers the following plans:

-• Marketing Hub Starter: starts at $20/month and includes 1,000 marketing contacts (see pricing page for current seat and contact details).
+• Marketing Hub Starter: starts at $20/month per seat and includes 1,000 marketing contacts and 5,000 marketing emails/month.

 • Starter Customer Platform: starts at $15/month per seat billed annually (per HubSpot’s Starter Customer Platform page).
 It bundles multiple Starter products (including Marketing Hub Starter with 1,000 marketing contacts).